N'Ko script

 N'Ko (ߒߞߏ), also spelled Nko, is an alphabetic script devised by Solomana Kanté in 1949, as a modern writing system for the Manding languages of West Africa.
-The term Nko, which means I say in all Manding languages, is also used for the Manding literary standard written in the Nko script.
+The term Nko, which means I say in all Manding languages, is also used for the Manding literary standard written in the N'Ko script.

 The script has a few similarities to the Arabic script, notably its direction (right-to-left) and the letters that are connected at the base.
 Unlike Arabic, it is obligatory to mark both tone and vowels.
-Nko tones are marked as diacritics.
+N'Ko tones are marked as diacritics.

 History

 Grave of Solomana Kanté.
-The French at the bottom reads “Inventor of the N'Ko alphabet”.
+The French at the bottom reads "Inventor of the N'Ko alphabet".

-Kanté created N’Ko in response to erroneous beliefs that no indigenous African writing system existed, as well as to provide a better way to write Manding languages, which had for centuries been written predominantly in Ajami script, which was not perfectly suited to the tones unique to Mandé and common to other West African languages.
-An anecdote popular with N'Ko proponents is that Kanté was particularly challenged to create the distinct system when, while in Bouake, he found a book by Kamel Mrowa who dismissed African languages as “like those of the birds, impossible to transcribe” despite said Ajami history.
-Kanté then devised N’Ko while he was in Bingerville, Côte d'Ivoire and later brought it to his native Kankan, Guinea.
+Kanté created N'Ko in response to beliefs that no indigenous African writing system existed, as well as to provide a better way to write Manding languages, which had for centuries been written predominantly in Ajami script, which was not perfectly suited to the tones unique to Mandé and common to other West African languages.
+An anecdote popular with N'Ko proponents is that Kanté was particularly challenged to create the distinct system when, while in Bouake, he found a book by Kamel Mrowa who dismissed African languages as "like those of the birds, impossible to transcribe" despite said Ajami history.
+Kanté then devised N'Ko while he was in Bingerville, Côte d'Ivoire, and later brought it to his native Kankan, Guinea.

-N’Ko began to be used in many educational books, and the script is believed to have been finalized on April 14, 1949 – a date now celebrated as N’Ko Alphabet Day.
+N'Ko began to be used in many educational books, and the script is believed to have been finalized on April 14, 1949 – a date now celebrated as N'Ko Alphabet Day.
 Kanté initially used the system to transcribe religious, scientific, and philosophical literature, and even a dictionary.
 These texts were then distributed as gifts across the Manding-speaking parts of West Africa.
 The script received its first dedicated typewriter from Eastern Europe as Guinea had ties to the Soviet Union in the 1950s.

-This introduction of the script led to a movement promoting N’Ko literacy among Mandé speakers in both Anglophone and Francophone West Africa.
-N’Ko literacy was thus instrumental in shaping Maninka cultural identity in Guinea, and strengthened Manding identity in wider West Africa.
+This introduction of the script led to a movement promoting N'Ko literacy among Mandé speakers in both Anglophone and Francophone West Africa.
+N'Ko literacy was thus instrumental in shaping Maninka cultural identity in Guinea, and strengthened Manding identity in wider West Africa.

-On June 27, 2024, the N’Ko literary standard was added to Google Translate.
+On June 27, 2024, the N'Ko literary standard was added to Google Translate.